Billybobbeep/Billybobbeep/README.md

 # Billybobbeep

 # About:
-- Billy is a discord.js operating
+- Billy is a discord.js operating bot
 - Billy is build for/around **Squiddies.** [(discord.gg/qNJEj3s)](https://www.discord.gg/qNJEj3s)
 - Billy was scripted by: **Spoink#2793**